Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Discussion

 \section{Discussion}

 This paper has investigated reduced-order surrogate models for physics-based numerical models solving the shallow-water equation.
 The main assumption behind the work is that the dynamics of the system variables observed on the flexible mesh can be reduced to a limited number of dominant modes.
 Without this property, e.g. revealed by slow decay of the singular values when using POD, the reduced-order model cannot sufficiently resolve the data.
 The analysis of reconstruction errors in this work showed that the data can be resolved to a sufficient level given relatively few modes: 10-50 modes for mesh data with thousands of elements.
 However, there is an important trade-off when compressing data: while high simulation speed is achieved, some accuracy is lost.
-In the Southern North Sea case, this was evident with RMSE increases up to 12\%, when using the surrogate instead of the original numerical model.
-However, for most practical applications, the increase in absolute numbers (on the order of a few centimeters) is generally acceptable given the factor 300-1400 speed-up.
+In two test cases, this was evident with RMSE increases up to 12\%, when using the surrogate instead of the original numerical model and validating against observations.
+Yet, for most practical applications, the increase in absolute numbers (on the order of a few centimeters) is generally acceptable given the factor 300-1400 speed-up.
 While the reported speed-ups are intended to reflect realistic operational usage rather than controlled hardware benchmarks, they work as an indicator of the potential gains from using the reduced order surrogates.

-Two types of surrogates were tested for forced coastal-ocean systems, namely POD and KAEs, as well as two types of strategies for improving long-term prediction stability and accuracy.
-The key distinction lies in how each method handles the latent space: POD provides an optimal linear basis for reconstruction but makes no assumptions about temporal dynamics, whereas KAE promotes linear dynamics through end-to-end training of the autoencoder and propagator.
-This is evident across all test cases, where the linear KAE, which has the same number of parameters as the PODLR, achieves better accuracies with relative RMSEs of 0.01--0.13.
-Further, the KAEs yield stable long-term predictions with learned Koopman operator eigenvalues within the unit circle, even in the cases where the errors are large.
-In other words, the end-to-end training ensures a meaningful latent space with stable dynamics.
+Two types of model order reductions were tested for forced coastal-ocean systems, namely POD and KAEs, as well as two types of strategies for improving long-term prediction stability and accuracy.
+Across all test-cases, the surrogates with temporal unrolling perform similarly with relative RMSEs of 0.0068--0.14.
+Generally, the KAE has slightly lower RMSEs, and they yield stable long-term predictions with learned Koopman operator eigenvalues within the unit circle.